Nicușor Dan: 2012 local elections

+Dan announced his candidacy for Mayor of Bucharest in November 2011 at a café on Arthur Verona Street, with just a few guests, including Theodor Paleologu, a historian and Member of Parliament.
 For gathering the 36,000 signatures needed for his candidacy, having the backing of no party, he relied on a network of volunteers organised on Facebook.
 On 22 April 15 bands and musicians performed pro-bono at Arenele Romane for Dan's campaign in order to help him gather the signatures.
 During the 12-hour-long concert, volunteers gathered 4,000 signatures.

 Political positions and programme

 Among his proposed projects are the creation of a light rail infrastructure over the existing rail lines in Bucharest, creating an infrastructure for prioritising public transport over other traffic in intersections, consolidating buildings that are likely to be affected by earthquakes, protecting the urban green space and clearing illegal buildings from parks.
 Dan argues that it is important to incentivise young people to stay in the city, by making it a regional hub in IT, creative industries and higher education, and attracting investors and skilled people from across the region.

 Support and opinions on his candidacy

-He received support from Andrei Pleșu, who argued that Dan was the only one of the candidates who was interested in the architecture of Bucharest and did not support any utopian initiatives.
+Dan received support from Andrei Pleșu, who argued that Dan was the only one of the candidates who was interested in the architecture of Bucharest and did not support any utopian initiatives.
 He also received support from political scientist and Member of the European Parliament Cristian Preda.
 Dan gained the support of some journalists who wrote about him in op-eds from several newspapers: Andrei Crăciun of Adevărul saw in him "a Don Quijote untouched by the vulgar lard of undeserved riches" and "a person who works against the system".
 Florin Negruțiu, the editor-in-chief of Gândul thought he was an "atypical candidate" for Bucharest, the model candidate of the intellectuals; nevertheless, the journalist did not see any chances that Dan would become mayor, because he was "too serious" a candidate, and unlikely to appeal to the masses.
 Neculai Constantin Munteanu from Radio Free Europe wrote that he supported Dan for his unselfish way of caring about Bucharest and that his opponents were "comedians", from whom one could "admire the imposture, ludicrousness, and incompetence".

 2016 local elections

 Having registered Save Bucharest Union (USB) as a political party in 2015, Dan ran again for Mayor of Bucharest in 2016.
-This time, the elections were held in a single round.
+This time, the 2016 Romanian local elections were held in a single round.
 He gained 30.52% of the total votes, losing to the social-democrat candidate, Gabriela Firea, who gained 42.97% of the total votes.
 In the election, Dan managed to attract the young electorate, with over half of his voters being under the age of 40.
 Some of USB's candidates for sector mayor have also performed well in their respective races, proving USB's viability as a future political force.